Introducing SET to Your Students

 Alternatively, you can view your response rates through your email:

 To encourage participation, you may consider offering participation points or extra credit if the entire class meets or exceeds a target response rate.
-You can monitor response rates at any time through your Blue dashboard
+You can monitor response rates at any time through your Blue dashboard.

 You can access your individual reports after the survey period is closed and one to two days after final grades for the course have been submitted.